islam3zzat/keyifier/README.md

-This repository contains scripts that perform the following actions in commercetools Composable Commerce Projects:

-- Querying how many of your resources requires keys.
-- Applying boilerplate `key` values to resources.
+This repository contains scripts that applies boilerplate `key` values to resources.

 # What is this useful for?

-Import and export functionality in Composable Commerce uses the `key` field as identifiers for resources.
-If your resources do not have a `key` value, they cannot be updated via import and their references may be broken in exported files.
+Import and export functionality in Composable Commerce uses the `key` field as the identifier for resources.
+If your resources do not have a `key`, they cannot be updated via import and their references may be broken in exported files.

 As the `key` value is optional, resources within your Composable Commerce Project may lack them.

 These scripts apply boilerplate `key` values to resources, which enables you to fully use the import and export functions within Composable Commerce.

-## How do I set this up?
+# How do I set this up?

 1. Clone this repository.
 2. Install the dependencies using the command: